Action And Reward

 It can be blissful, terrifying, beautiful, dark, bright, alluring, repelling.

 Particularly in asana practice, in these embodied movements, touching this still place as the body begins to move, as the muscles stretch, grow.
-As we meet the discomforts of this body, this life.
+As I meet the discomforts of this body, this life.

-For years, I approached yoga with a goal — to become more limber, more flexible, more peaceful.
+For years, I approached yoga with a goal — to become more limber, more peaceful.
 And I achieved the opposite.

-It is only as I’ve begun to let go in my practice, surrender, that this body-heart-mind has found the space it’s needed to feel, to process, and then…to begin to release.
+It is only as I’ve begun to let go in my practice, surrender, that this body-heart-mind has found the space it’s needed to feel, to process, to heal, and then…to begin to release, in its own time.

 The wise see that there is action in the midst of inaction and inaction in the midst of action.
 Their consciousness is unified, and every act is done with complete awareness. — The Gita, 4.18.